Analysis | The first cicadas are arriving, while the rest are on the brink

 On Tuesday, I placed the storage container outside, as I had done multiple times during the past month, but it was the first day the outside temperature rose above 80 degrees.
 And the soil temperature in the container reached 80 degrees for the first time.
 On Wednesday, the cicada nymph emerged and molted.

-I removed the cicada from the bin, took a few photos and videos, and released it in my backyard.
+I removed the cicada from the bin, took a few photos and videos and released it in my backyard.
 The last time I saw the little creature, it was crawling up a magnolia tree.
 Unfortunately, it will have to wait for other cicadas to arrive.
 The hundreds of cicada nymphs buried in my yard have not emerged yet.

 My conclusion from the experiment is that it took a hot day to lure the cicada nymph to emerge and molt.
 Or perhaps it was a rapid spike in the temperature.
 Maybe both.